Work in progress (dec-2024)

 Ecosystem

-Everything else besides VMware’s ESX Hypervisor & vSphere like vSAN, vCenter, PowerCLI and Aria (Automation, Operations, Logs/vRLI).
-Similar tooling and automation offered by these alternatives or other 3rd party replacements.
+Besides VMware’s ESX Hypervisor & vSphere there’s alternatives for vSAN, vCenter, PowerCLI and Aria (Automation, Operations, Logs/vRLI) below.

 Storage

-Options to replace vSAN / switch to NAS or SAN:
+Options to replace vSAN or switch to NAS/SAN:

 Management

-• Azure Local: like cloud (Arc control plane)
+- Azure Local works like Azure Cloud (Arc control plane)

 IaC